Accepting new patients soon!

 Common symptoms include restlessness or feeling on edge, fatigue, difficulty concentrating, irritability, muscle tension, and sleep disturbances.
 People may also experience physical symptoms such as rapid heart rate, sweating, trembling, shortness of breath, dizziness, and gastrointestinal distress.

-Treatment: An anxiety disorder is a medical condition that needs proper treatment and cannot be overcome simply through willpower or a change in attitude.
+An anxiety disorder is a medical condition that needs proper treatment and cannot be overcome simply through willpower or a change in attitude.
 At Bell Health, we will create an individualized treatment plan based on your needs, which may include medication, psychotherapy, or lifestyle changes.

 Depression is a mental health disorder marked by ongoing sadness and a loss of interest in activities.
 It affects a person’s emotions, thoughts, and behaviors, and can cause both emotional and physical difficulties that interfere with daily life.
-Depression is not a sign of weakness and cannot be overcome by simply “snapping out of it.”
+Depression is not a sign of weakness and cannot be overcome by simply “snapping out of it".

 Common symptoms include persistent low mood or loss of interest or pleasure in activities, changes in appetite or weight, sleep disturbances, fatigue or low energy, and slowed or agitated movements.
 People may experience feelings of worthlessness or excessive guilt, difficulty concentrating or making decisions, and recurrent thoughts of death or suicide.

-Treatment: Medications and psychotherapy are effective for most people with depression.
+Medications and psychotherapy are effective for most people with depression.
 At Bell Health, we will create an individualized treatment plan based on your needs, which may include medication, psychotherapy, or lifestyle changes.

 Obsessive-compulsive disorder (OCD) involves unwanted thoughts, or obsessions, that trigger repetitive behaviors, or compulsions, which interfere with daily life.
 These compulsive acts temporarily relieve stress, but the intrusive thoughts keep returning, creating a cycle.
 OCD is treatable.